NicholasDunham/chuck.nvim/README.md

 [vundle](https://github.com/gmarik/vundle),
 [pathogen](https://github.com/tpope/vim-pathogen/), and
 [vim-plug](https://github.com/junegunn/vim-plug).
 The simplest way to get it installed is to use one of those.

-For vundle, install by adding the repo to your list of plugins in your .vimrc:

-    filetype off
-    set rtp+=~/.vim/bundle/Vundle.vim
-    call vundle#begin()

-    " let vundle manage itself
-    Plugin 'gmarik/Vundle.vim'
-    Plugin 'Shougo/vimproc.vim'
-    Plugin 'highwaynoise/chuck.vim'

-    call vundle#end()
-    filetype plugin indent on

-Then install using vundle inside vim.

-    :PluginInstall

-Or you can also copy the files manually to their corresponding directories in your `~/.vim/` directory if you're into the taste of awfulness.
+Consult your plugin manager's documentation for details.

 ## Usage

 Chuck.nvim makes no attempt to start or stop the ChucK VM.
-You'll need to start it up yourself, before running any of the plugin's functions.
+You'll need to start it up yourself before running any of the plugin's functions.
 I like to have ChucK running in a separate Tmux pane.

 ### Available Functions